alexanders-dream/termcheck/README.md

    - Select your AI Provider.
    - Enter your API Key (not required for Ollama).
    - (Optional) Select a specific model from the dropdown (models are fetched dynamically from your provider).
-   - (Optional) Click the refresh icon to manually update the model list.
    - Click "Save Configuration".

 3. **Analyze Documents**:
-   - Navigate to a Terms of Service or Privacy Policy page.
+   - Navigate to a Terms of Service, Privacy Policy page, or a browser-opened PDF.
    - Click the TermCheck extension icon.
    - Click "Analyze Page".
+You can safely switch tabs while the analysis runs in the background.
    - View the analysis results with flagged issues, sorted by severity.
+   - Use the "Export Word" or "Export PDF" buttons to save the report.
-   - Click "Rescan Page" to re-analyze the current page with updated content or different settings.
+   - Click "Rescan" to re-analyze the current page with updated content or different settings.

 ### Available Scripts